 Image from Schwab.

-A relative newcomer, this product has delivered solid returns since inception (close to 14%) with some impressive yield – shadowing the index that is designed to measure the performance of the top 80 dividend-paying securities listed in the S&P 500 Index.
-I typically don’t invest in any fund product without a three year history (or more); there are less than $700 million in assets at the time of this post.
+A relative newcomer, this product has delivered solid returns since inception with some impressive yield – shadowing the index that is designed to measure the performance of the top 80 dividend-paying securities listed in the S&P 500 Index.

 Image from State Street.

-This is one of the only ETFs I know of that focuses on U.S. stocks that have raised their dividends for at least 25 consecutive years.
-Due to this criteria the diversification is therefore small in comparison to other dividend ETFs, 53 holdings.
-MER around 0.35%.
+More of the honourable mention variety – this ETF is one of the only ETFs I know of that focuses on U.S. stocks that have raised their dividends for at least 25 consecutive years.
+Due to this criteria the diversification is therefore small in comparison to other dividend ETFs, it usually holds less that 70 holdings.

 Dividend ETFs vs. other ETFs?